damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>The Angular2 Http-Service</strong>

-Note that in a normal environment you should always return the typed classes and never the plain http response like we did here.
-But we only have strings to return so this should do it for the demo.
+Note that in a normal environment you should always return the typed classes and never the plain HTTP response like here.
+This application only has strings to return, and this is enough for the demo.

 ```
 import { Injectable } from '@angular/core';